jacobabrennan/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 3. What is the runtime complexity of your `breadth_first_for_each` method?

+Like the depth_first_for_each method above, each node in the tree is iterated over once, for a runtime complexity of O(n).

 4. What is the space complexity of your `breadth_first_for_each` method?

+The maximum number of items contained in the Queue is, in the worst case, the number of items in a full final depth, which is a ((n/2)+1).
+This means the space complexity is linear, or O(n).

 5. What is the runtime complexity of the provided code in `names.py`?